-Here are our top tips on how to best navigate this tactic to positively supplement your application:
+Here are our top tips for effectively managing this unique element of your application to positively supplement your candidacy:

 1. Assess your personal and professional networks to identify individuals who could advocate for you.
-Your informal recommender should have a meaningful relationship with you and has ideally observed you in a leadership role and/or can speak to your initiative or interpersonal skills.
-Possible candidates to be an informal recommender include the following:
+Your informal recommender should have a meaningful relationship with you and has had the opportunity to observe you in a leadership role and/or can speak to your initiative or interpersonal skills.
+The following are possible candidates to be an informal recommender:

 - Students at the target school